johnsyweb/eventuate/README.md

 ## Development status

 I wrote this for myself in an afternoon to see if I could do it and figured it may be useful to others.
+I then spent a while over-engineering it in TypeScript and adding some unit tests using `jest`.
+I don't fully understand how modules work in TypeScript and JavaScript and after bashing my head against the desk, I used Crackle to do the heavy lifting.
+It almost works like I'd like it to.

 ## Getting started